IDCS-NTUT/IDCS/README.md

    the PC streamer on the `sim` source so the scene always produces a detectable target.
 2. **Confirm command traffic** by watching the Jetson server logs.
-The control loop emits one JSON line per tick (tagged `jetson.control`) that includes `frame_id`, pixel/angular errors, and commanded rates.
-A steady stream of log lines indicates that detections are being converted into commands.
+The control loop emits a compact status line per tick (tagged `jetson.control`) that includes the frame, target state, UV coordinates, pixel/angular errors, and commanded rates.
+When known-size ranging is active, the companion `jetson.ranging` logger summarizes each ranged detection with its class, distance, pixel measurement, confidence, and smoothed target distance.
+Set `logging.cli_json: true` in the config if you prefer the previous JSON dumps for downstream log ingestion.
 3. **Monitor the return feed** in `pc.ui`.
 The crosshair should converge on the target centroid while the simulated camera pans/tilts in response to the Jetson’s `ControlCmd` messages.